-This urban fantasy is a hardcover edition was published by Dutton on August 18, 2015 and has 455 pages.
+urban fantasy that was published by Dutton on August 18, 2015 and has 455 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo
+Other books by this author which I have reviewed include Dates from Hell, Made to Be Broken, Aftertaste, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Rituals

 Third in the Cainsville urban fantasy series set in Chicago and revolving around Olivia Taylor-Jones, Ricky Gallagher, and Gabriel Walsh.